ItokawaK/MoNaS/README.md

 - **ref.bed** annotation file.

   The 4th column (name) should be in a string with format as **ExonXX(c/d/k/l)**.
-The 5th column (score) is not used.
+The 5th column (score) is not used and is always 0.

   [example](https://raw.githubusercontent.com/ItokawaK/MoNaS/master/references/Aaeg/ref.bed)
 ```